-INCLUSIVITY STATEMENT: Students in this class are encouraged to speak up and participate in class discussion boards.
+INCLUSIVITY STATEMENT: Students in this class are encouraged to speak up and participate in class.
 Each of us must show respect for each other because our class represents a diversity of beliefs, backgrounds, and experiences.
-This is what will enrich all of our experiences together.
-Embracing our individual differences can deepen our understanding of one another and the world around us, rather than divide us.
-In this class, people of all ethnicities, genders and gender identities, religions, ages, sexual orientations, abilities, socioeconomic backgrounds, regions, and nationalities are strongly encouraged to share their rich array of perspectives and experiences.
-Students will have the opportunity to let our classroom community know your name and gender pronoun and anything else you would like to share.
-If you feel that our classroom community isolates you in any because of your differences or if you have a specific need, please speak with me early in the semester so that we can work together to help you feel welcome to be an active and engaged member of our class and community.
+I believe that this is what will enrich all of our experiences together.
+I recognize that our individual differences can deepen our understanding of one another and the world around us, rather than divide us.
+In this class, people of all ethnicities, genders and gender identities, religions, ages, sexual orientations, disabilities, socioeconomic backgrounds, regions, and nationalities are strongly encouraged to share their rich array of perspectives and experiences.
+You will have the opportunity to let our classroom community know your name and gender pronoun and anything else you would like to share.
+If you feel our classroom community isolates you in any because of your differences or if you have a specific need, please speak with me early in the semester so that we can work together to help you feel welcome to be an active and engaged member of our class and community.
+(Adapted from CSU Chico and Winona State University)

 LEARNING DURING A GLOBAL PANDEMIC: A sense of humor, patience and honesty are going to be key as we work through the semester filled with so many unknowns related to this pandemic.
-The main thing that I ask is that we all come to this class with the best intentions to learn, share and grow in our understanding of Addiction Studies.
-I imagine that there will be times when we face technical difficulties and unexpected interruptions from our work.
+The main thing that I ask is that we all come to this class with the best intentions to learn, share and grow in our understanding of Social Work and Human Services.
+I imagine that there will be times when we face technical difficulties and unexpected interruptions (i.e. kids, pets, knocks at the door, multiple household members online at once).
 That is okay.
 We are all juggling something.
 So long as we give each other space for these incidents, do our best to create an environment where we can learn from one another and allow for the flexibility as needed, we are going to be successful!